 In 2012, I cleaned up and reformatted the text (which was originally coloured blue, by mistake) and added some scans of original (mostly unpublished) handwritten drafts.

-I also produced a new cover for the book, featuring a photograph of a figure painted on a temple in, from memory, Chiang Mai.
+I also produced a new cover for the book, featuring a photograph of a figure painted on a temple that I took, from memory, in Chiang Mai.
 Just to, you know, seal the cultural appropriation deal.

 The drafts included in the digital version are for the poems ‘happy farang/amazing farang’, ‘monk-lovers’, ‘folk song don’t stop’, ‘sea gypsies’ (incomplete), ‘the reggae house’, ‘hi-fi walkam CL 931’ and ‘under the pavement laos’.
 These drafts hopefully give an idea of the creative process involved when writing while travelling.